-It’s easier to make progress when you are really ambitious because you have less competition + you get the best people to work for you.
+It’s easier to make progress when you are really ambitious because you have less competition and you get the best people to work for you.

 Being negative is NOT how we make progress.

-The secret to Virgin, Google, Amazon and Musks’ companies is that these guys focus on the long-term + customer-centric.
+The secret to Virgin, Google, Amazon, and Musk’s companies is that these guys focus on the long-term and are customer-centric.

 Google: they focus on products and services people use more than 2x per day.

-At Google, they do more and more ambitious things, and yet their rate of failure doesn’t go up.
+At Google, they increase the volume of what they do, and yet their rate of failure doesn’t go up.
 It’s because if you fail at doing something ambitious, you usually succeed in doing something important.